-KERRY TREMAIN, editor and creative director, is a freelance editor, writer, and designer.
+KERRY TREMAIN, editor and creative director of Yosemite: A Storied Landscape, is an editor, writer, curator, and designer.
 His previous ebooks include Wild Flight of the Imagination: The Story of the Golden Gate Bridge and Russian California: Hidden Tales from Fort Ross and Beyond.
+He currently lives in the Pacific Northwest, where he is president of Port Townsend School of the Arts.

 YOSEMITE CONSERVANCY has over 90 years of experience preserving and protecting Yosemite National Park for current and future generations.
 The Conservancy established an early model for many of today's national park nonprofit partners.